Introduction

 2. Late Magmatic Deposits

-of magma crystallization, where residual fluids play a crucial role in
+final stages of magma crystallization, where residual fluids play a crucial

 and hydrothermal veins and are enriched in rare elements like lithium,